nausicaa-rose/alma_enumerator/README.md

 ## Usage
 First make sure your settings are correct in `settings.py`, including the API key and the MMS ID of the title you wish to update.
+If you don't have an API key, you'll need to get one from the [Ex Libris Developer Network](https://developers.exlibrisgroup.com/).

 Alma Enumerator can be used on the command line.
 To get enumeration and chronology data out of item description fields, run `ae_fetch` or `ae fetch`.
 To update items' enumeration and chronology fields, run `ae_update` or `ae update`.

-ae_fetch saves the information it gets to a CSV file.
+`ae_fetch` saves the information it gets to a CSV file.
 It is always a good idea to check `ae_fetch`'s output to make sure the data it has extracted from the item descriptions is correct.
 The CSV file can be loaded into a spreadsheet application for easier viewing.
 If you do load it into a spreadsheet app, it's a good idea to have the program treat each column as plain text rather than numerical data.

+Additionally, whenever `ae_fetch` recognizes a pattern doesn't parse correctly, it records the error in an error file and `ae_update` won't update the item record in Alma.
+This way you can edit these records yourself.

 Once everything checks out in the CSV, you can run `ae_update` to update the enumeration and chronology information for each item under the current title.